 The service offers a wide range of connection protocols including WireGuard, OpenVPN (UDP/TCP), IKEv2, SoftEther, and SSTP.
-There’s built-in leak protection, custom DNS functionality, and a kill switch to protect your IP address in the event of an unexpected connection drop.
+There’s built-in leak protection, custom DNS functionality, IPv6 support, Stealth Guard, and a kill switch to protect your IP address in the event of an unexpected connection drop.

 We tested the privacy and security of Hide.me by running it through the εxodus tool, which generates a report on the trackers and permissions present in Android apps.
-Hide.me contains 11 permissions, including two that are considered ‘dangerous’ or ‘special’ according to to Google’s protection levels.
-This isn’t as privacy-focused as a VPN like Astrill, which has no permissions at all, but there’s nothing threatening about what Hide.me is asking for and it’s good that there’s no trackers included.
+Hide.me contains zero trackers and 11 permissions, including two that are considered ‘dangerous’ or ‘special’ according to to Google’s protection levels.
+This isn’t as permission-free as Astrill VPN, which has no permissions at all, but there’s nothing threatening about what Hide.me is asking for and it’s good that there’s no trackers included.

 Hide.me is completely free of viruses.
 We scanned the Hide.me installation software through VirusTotal to see if it presented any sort of threat to your device.
 It doesn’t.
 No viruses or malware of any sort was detected in the Hide.me app.

 Users of Hide.me Free also benefit from exactly the same level of security as its paid subscribers, making it one of the most secure free VPNs available.

-The VPN also comes with a proprietary Stealth Guard feature, which lets you choose applications or services that won’t operate unless you’re connected to a VPN server.
+The VPN also comes with a Stealth Guard feature, which lets you choose applications or services that won’t operate unless you’re connected to a VPN server.
 This helps make sure you don’t accidentally use an app or service that would compromise your privacy without the security of a VPN.